Skip to content

 2. Reproduce the false positive.

-3. Read matched_protections from the audit log.
+3. Read matched_protections from the audit log — those are the names you can put under disable:.

-4. Add the most specific name to disable.
+5. Add the most specific name (leaf > L2 > L1) to disable:.

-5. Switch back to blocking.
+6. Switch back to blocking.

 Disable narrows your protection

-Every name in disable is a class of attacks no longer detected on that route.
+Every name in disable: is a class of attacks no longer detected on that route.
 Disable on a single route, not globally, and revisit periodically.